meceware/meceware.com/docs/fullpage-for-elementor.md

 ## Requirements

 * WordPress version should be at least v5.6, recommended v6.x.
-* Elementor plugin should be active on the WordPress site and at least 2.7.3.
+* Elementor plugin should be active on the WordPress site and at least 3.5.0, recommended v3.8.0.

 ## Tutorial Video